-Provider Category Provider Type Title Agency DDP qualified service provider; and/or subcontracting for Supported Employment - Follow Along Support, and/or offering agency with choice employer authority.
-Individual An individual who works for a member or a representative of the member self-directing the service with common law authority.
+Provider Category Provider Type Title DD Service Provider Agency under contract with the DDP; and/or subcontracting for Supported Employment - Follow Along Support, and/or offering agency with choice employer authority.
+Agency Individual An individual who works for a member or a representative of the member self-directing the service with common law authority.

-Service Type: Statutory Service Service Name: Supported Employment - Follow Along Support any specialty training relating to the need of the member served, as outlined in the plan of care.
+Service Type: Statutory Service

-Agency Provider Type:
+Service Name: Supported Employment - Follow Along Support

-DDP qualified service provider; and/or subcontracting for Supported Employment - Follow Along Support, and/or offering agency with choice employer authority.
+DD Service Provider Agency under contract with the DDP; and/or subcontracting for Supported Employment - Follow Along Support, and/or offering agency with choice employer authority.